remix-run/react-router/docs/guides/path-matching.md

 Splats
 ------

-Splats are defined with `*` and are available in your route handler as `this.props.params.splat`.
+Splats are defined with `*` and will non-greedily match anything.
+The value will be available in your route handler as `this.props.params.splat`.
 If there are multiple, you'll get an array of values.

 Question Mark
 -------------

-Question marks will optionally match the preceeding segment non-greedily.
+Question marks will optionally match the preceeding segment.

 Examples
 --------